 In response, 100Kin10 partner WeTeach_CS and other leaders in the field have shifted to focus on helping in-service teachers build their skills and readiness to teach CS.
 Since September 2015, WeTeach_CS has provided professional development and support to over 500 teachers in Texas who have earned their CS certification, which is greater than the total number of preservice CS teacher graduates across the whole U.S. As other states begin adding a CS teacher certification, WeTeach_CS has expanded to support teachers in obtaining CS certification nationally.
 Project Tomorrow is developing a new professional learning model to help teachers infuse computer science and computational thinking into existing courses.
 In order to encourage other innovative approaches, CSforALL launched their EcoSysytemsforCS initiative that provides catalyst grants to 10 communities across the US to promote community-led systems change in K-12 computer science education, and the Digital Harbor Foundation will support districts in identifying and evaluating high-quality technology and computer science curriculum that build teachers’ capacity in CS.
 We expect to see even more activity around CS teaching (and teachers!) in 2020.

 This year, we’ve seen STEM continue to expand into early childhood education, and we believe this trend will accelerate in 2020.
 Experts suggest that exposure to STEM during early childhood is critical to long-term student educational outcomes and that science instruction in particular improves abilities in subjects outside of STEM, including literacy, language-learning, and executive functioning.
 We’ve seen exciting projects emerge from 100Kin10 partners.
 Bank Street College of Education and the New York Hall of Science are developing Early Childhood STEM educators through a collaboratively taught STEM graduate school course, designed for K-2nd grade teachers.
 Similarly, the American Museum of Natural History is working to enhance early STEM education through active STEM learning experiences designed for PreK-1st grade teachers, and Loyola Marymount University School of Education, is partnering with Auburn University and the California Science Center to develop age-appropriate kindergarten STEM instructional materials.
-Meanwhile, AdvanceEd is piloting a new early-childhood STEM teacher certification and organizations outside of the 100Kin10 network, like the Miami Science Museum, the University of Miami and the Institute for Education Sciences are teaming up to develop a comprehensive early childhood science curriculum called ECHOS.
+Meanwhile, AdvanceEd is piloting a new early-childhood STEM teacher certification and organizations outside of the 100Kin10 network, like Frost Science, the University of Miami and the Institute for Education Sciences are teamed up to develop a comprehensive early childhood science curriculum called ECHOS.
 And we’re especially excited to see what emerges from four project teams with a total of 34 members that are collaborating throughout the first half of 2020 to tackle specific elements of foundational math, growing from 100Kin10’s focus on the highest-leverage catalysts in elementary STEM learning.

 Partner funders have been leading this charge for years, in particular around math.
 The Heising-Simons Foundation is funding early math programs, with a focus on equity, while The CME Group Foundation has provided grants to organizations in the early childhood education space to support strengthening math education.
 All this activity leads us to believe we’ll see more projects, visibility, and progress around STEM in early childhood education in 2020.
 And while it’s fantastic that STEM is becoming increasingly valued in ECE, the risk remains that this shift will only increase inequities between high and low-poverty schools, so as we strive to support this progress we must keep our eyes on ensuring equity.